-An international survey of the general public has shown a severe lack of awareness of the signs and symptoms of bladder cancer.
+An international survey demonstrated that there is a significant lack of awareness of the signs and symptoms of bladder cancer among the general public.
 Find out more by downloading the We Care survey results below.

-Additional symptoms of bladder cancer can include pain during urination,4 unexplained weight loss,6 urinary infections that don’t respond to antibiotics7 and incontinence.8
+Additional symptoms of bladder cancer which may appear later can include bladder irritation, such as pain during or urgency of urination, unexplained weight loss, urinary infections that don’t respond to antibiotics and incontinence.6

-In addition, if you experience persistent ongoing bladder irritation (such as pain whilst peeing or an urgent need to pee) or a combination of all of the above symptoms, you should consider visiting your doctor.
+You should also visit your doctor if you experience persistent ongoing bladder irritation or a combination of all of the above symptoms.

 We Care signs and symptoms checklist

 The following guide explains what bladder cancer is and the signs and symptoms to look out for.
 You can download the guide to keep for future reference or to give to someone to inform them about bladder cancer.

 It’s important to remember that if you have any of these signs and symptoms it doesn’t necessarily mean that you have bladder cancer.
 However, it is important to recognise the potential early symptoms.

 Doctor and patient perspectives